 A. Have You Read Your Permit Conditions … Lately? [two-hour session ends at 4:40 pm]**

 This session will be an informal discussion of the permit conditions related to Virginia wildlife rehabilitator permits.
 Each individual permit condition will be briefly discussed along with related wildlife protection laws.
+A review of the veterinary-related permit conditions will also be included.
 At the end, recent non-specific issues with rehabilitators will be discussed and questions from the participants will be entertained.

 Randy Francis, Virginia Department of Game and Inland Fisheries

 B. When Good Wounds Get Bad: A Wound Management Workshop* [90-minute session ends at 4:10 pm]** This session is now full.
 You may sign up to be on the waiting list; please let us know in the "comment" field on your registration form.